 Field Description VID Defines the VLAN ID.
 VLAN Name Defines the user-defined VLAN name.
 The field ranges is 1-32 characters.
 Untag VLAN Ports Defines the interface is an untagged VLAN member.
 Packets forwarded by the interface are untagged.
 Tag VLAN Ports Defines the interface is a tagged member of a VLAN.
 All packets forwarded by the interface are tagged.
 The packets contain VLAN information.
 Forbidden VLAN Ports Defines the interface VLAN membership, even if GVRP indicates the port is to be added.
-Not Member Defined the interface is not a member of the VLAN.

-NOTE: The Guest VLAN should be disabled before deleting the VLAN which was defined as the Guest VLAN..
+NOTE: The Guest VLAN should be disabled before deleting the VLAN which was defined as the Guest VLAN.